Lib Tech TRS 2015 - 2010 Review by The Good Ride

 Reviews of the Lib Tech TRS XC2-BTX, Lib Tech TRS C2 Power BTX and the Lib Tech TRS BTX

-The Lib Tech TRS 2014 XC2 BTX Total Ripper Series is one of those boards that goes beyond it’s all mountain freestyle classification and appeals to a wide variety of riders.
+The 2014 and 2015 Lib Tech TRS XC2 BTX Total Ripper Series is one of those boards that goes beyond it’s all mountain freestyle classification and appeals to a wide variety of riders.

-The TRS has had a design change journey over the years.
-It went from Camber to MTX with Camber to BTX to C2 Power BTX to XC2 BTX.
-This part of the review is about the 2014 XC2 BTX mode and how it changed from the C2 Power BTX.
+The TRS has had a design change journey over the years that I’ve reviewed it.
+It went from Camber, to MTX with Camber, to BTX, to C2 Power BTX, and now to XC2 BTX.
+This part of the review is about the 2014 and 2015 Lib Tech TRS XC2 BTX and how it changed from the C2 Power BTX.
 Mervin keeps things pretty lively and new.
 The Lib Tech TRS XC2 BTX is the next evolution of C2 BTX and it’s a nice upgrade from C2 Power BTX.
 The rocker between the feet was shortened and the camber was extended.
 It’s a step further away from C2 BTX and a large step behind the new C3 BTX.

 Conditions: Hard Pack to near perfect snow.
 No real powder.